tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 Not so bad.

-Maxine doesn't do this, but they do a limited form of load-store forwarding while building their HIR from bytecode.

-See for example [GraphBuilder] which uses the [MemoryMap] to help track this stuff.
+Maxine doesn't do global memory tracking, but they do a limited form of load-store forwarding while building their HIR from bytecode: see [GraphBuilder] which uses the [MemoryMap] to help track this stuff.

 <!--
 ```ruby